Global watchdogs to discuss ultra fast trading rules

-LONDON Regulators from across the world meet in London on Friday to better coordinate supervision of ultra fast computerized trading after concerns raised by last year's "flash crash" on Wall Street.
+LONDON Oct 13 Regulators from across the world meet in London on Friday to better coordinate supervision of ultra fast computerised trading after concerns raised by last year's "flash crash" on Wall Street.

 The market structures meeting will focus on high-frequency trading, dark pools or anonymous trading venues, and market fragmentation which can be caused by many competing trading venues, a source familiar with the meeting said.